OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 Depending on your network, you might not need the keepalive that's enabled in the configuration file we provide.
 Try it and see, if you like.
 Just delete the **PersistentKeepalive** line from the configuration file (or set it to 0), deactivate the tunnel, and reactivate it.
 If you find that your VPN connection isn't staying up without the keepalive, put that line back in.

-If you need equipment in one lab to talk directly to equipment in the other, let us know and we can enable a tunnel to do that.

 If you have network-capable test equipment in your own lab and wish to integrate it with the equipment in the ORI lab(s), that's certainly possible.
 We can help you with Wireguard configurations to get the job done.

 ## Windows Remote Desktop Access